jeremyBanks/database/docs/rfcs/0003-initial.md

       May throw `DatabaseConnectivityError` or `DatabaseEngineError`.
   - `.close(): Promise<void>`
     - Closes the connection.
-If there is an active transaction, this will wait until it is closed.
+If there is an active transaction, this will block until it is closed.

       Will not typically throw.
   - `.closed(): Promise<void>`
-    - Waits until the connection is closed.
+    - Blocks until the connection is closed.

       Will not typically throw.
 - `sql.Transaction` class